Q: What is Registered Apprenticeship?

 - Training results in an industry-recognized credential.

-Q: What types of industry sectors will Apprenticeship Alabama assist with Registered Apprenticeship?
+Q: What types of industry sectors will Alabama Office of Apprenticeship (AOA) assist with?

 - Information Technology (IT)